speedingwall54/traderCBC/README.md

 # traderCBC

-# Retail Trader Behavioral Modeling Template
+# Retail Trader Crowd Behavioral Modeling Template

-This project provides a Python-based framework for modeling and visualizing short-term retail trader behavior around market events like earnings announcements.
+This project provides a Python-based framework for modeling and visualizing short-term retail crowd trader behavior around market events like earnings announcements.

 It uses publicly available stock data to extract behavioral signals (like volume spikes and price reactions), combines them into a unified behavioral curve, and then models how this behavior evolves over time using machine learning and curve-fitting techniques.